Confidential screening consultation — Book now or call 087 001 0733

 There is no single waiting period.
 Which rule applies depends on what has happened in your estate.

-If ten years have passed since the date your estate was sequestrated and the court has not ordered otherwise, you are deemed rehabilitated by operation of law.
-No court application is required for the rehabilitation itself.
-However, in practice you may still need a confirmatory step in order to update credit bureaux, satisfy regulators, or prove your status to a third party.
+If ten years have passed since the date of sequestration and the court has not ordered otherwise, you are deemed rehabilitated by operation of law.
+No court application is needed for the rehabilitation itself — though a confirmatory step is often needed for credit bureaux, regulators, or third parties.

-If your creditors have accepted a composition under which they will receive at least 50 cents in the rand on every proved claim, and security has been given for payment, you may apply for rehabilitation without waiting for any further period.
+Where creditors have accepted a composition under which payment has been made (or security given) of at least 50 cents in the rand on every concurrent claim, the Master issues a certificate.
+With that certificate you may apply for rehabilitation immediately, on three weeks’ notice.

-If your estate has been sequestrated more than once, the waiting period is five years from the date of the later sequestration.
+If your estate has been sequestrated before this current sequestration, the waiting period is three years from the date of confirmation of the first account in the current insolvency, still subject to the four-year proviso.

-If you have been convicted of a fraudulent act of insolvency or any offence under the Insolvency Act, the waiting period is five years from the date your sentence was completed.
+If you have been convicted of a fraudulent act in relation to insolvency, or of an offence under sections 132, 133, or 134 of the Insolvency Act, the waiting period is five years from the date of your conviction.

 Notice and procedural conditions